China’s landmark #MeToo case returns to court after setback

-A landmark sexual harassment case in China was set to return to court Wednesday after an earlier ruling dealt a blow to the country’s fledgling #MeToo movement.
+A landmark sexual harassment case in China returned to court Wednesday after an earlier ruling dealt a blow to the country’s fledgling #MeToo movement.

 Zhou Xiaoxuan stepped forward in 2018 to accuse state TV host Zhu Jun of forcibly kissing and groping her during her 2014 internship at the broadcaster.